Review this film

 Welcome to ReviewThisFilm

-This website started as weekly reviews on movies and tv episodes, and a diary of the 700 new films I watched every year.
+This website started in 2010 as weekly reviews of movies and tv episodes, and a diary of the 700 new films I watched every year.
 Today it’s a place for me to write a few words on films and tv shows that leave some sort of impact on me.
-I no longer write in depth reviews, partially thanks to bad habits gained by spending many hours a day on Letterboxd, and partially because of my demanding day job.
+I no longer write in depth reviews, mostly thanks to bad habits gained by spending many hours a day on Letterboxd.

 If you have a film you would like me to watch and review, please leave a comment.